yihahn-pang/yihahn-pang/README.md

 <p align="center">Incoming Data Analytics Engineer at Micron and CS Master's student at Georgia Tech.</p>

-<p align="center">I have experience working in data engineering, analytics, and machine learning.
-I aim to become the "day-tuh" guy, building scalable and structured data systems essential in an AI-driven world.</p>
+<p align="center">I specialize in data engineering, analytics, and machine learning.
+My career goal is to be the "day-tuh" guy who builds scalable, structured data systems for an AI-driven world.</p>

 <br />